seborama/govcr/README.md

 Cassettes can be encrypted with the Go-supported AES-CGM cipher.

-You will need to provide a secret key of either 16 or 32 bytes to a "`Cypter`" that will take care of encrypting and decrypting the cassette contents transparently.
+You will need to provide a secret key of either 16 or 32 bytes to a "`Crypter`" that will take care of encrypting and decrypting the cassette contents transparently.

 The "nonce" is stored with the cassette, in its header.
 The default strategy to generate a nonce is a 32-byte random generator.